oracle-livelabs/oci/peoplesoft-fullstack-dr/fsdr-pre-requisites-setup/fsdr-pre-req-setup.md

     ![ashburn-dg-next](./images/ashburn-dg-next.png)

 6. Enter the database administrator password of the primary database in the Database password field.
-Use this same database administrator password for the standby database.
 Click on Enable Data Guard.

     ![ashburn-dg-db-pwd](./images/ashburn-dg-db-pwd.png)